Here’s how many autoworkers have been laid off by Big Three amid UAW strike

-Across Stellantis, General Motors and Ford, just under 5,000 employees have been laid off nationwide as the UAW’s auto strike enters its fourth week.
-Talks have made progress, with the carmakers reportedly getting closer to the union’s aggressive list of demands, but no deals have been made yet with any of the companies.

-About 25,000 of the union’s 146,000 autoworkers were striking at 43 facilities across the U.S. as of Wednesday.
-UAW leaders have been targeting strikes at increasingly valuable locations in an effort to create leverage with the carmakers as the union works to obtain a significant wage increase and better benefits for autoworkers.

-In response to the growing strike, all three automakers have laid off a number of employees, citing issues related to the strike.
-GM has laid off the most employees so far, though the numbers have been fluctuating.
+DETROIT – Each of Detroit’s Big Three automakers have laid off a number of employees, citing issues related to the United Auto Workers strike.

+As of Friday, Oct.
+13, about 34,000 of the UAW’s 146,000 autoworkers were striking at 44 facilities across the U.S. amid ongoing talks with General Motors, Ford Motor Company and Stellantis.
+Across all three companies, just over 6,000 have been laid off nationwide as of Saturday, Oct.
+14

+The strike has grown almost every week since beginning at three facilities on Sept.
+15, the day after the union’s contracts expired with the carmakers.

+UAW President Shawn Fain did not expand the auto strike during his weekly Friday update, but he did say the union is going to be taking a more aggressive approach going forward.
+He said the union is prepared to ask more autoworkers to walk out “at any time.”

 The UAW argues that the Big Three has more than enough money to keep everyone on their payroll amid the strike, and that layoffs are not necessary.
-UAW President Shawn Fain said the companies are using layoffs to try to “put the squeeze on our members to settle for less.”
+Fain said the companies are using layoffs to try to “put the squeeze on our members to settle for less.”

+---> Read on: UAW ‘done waiting ‘til Fridays’ to announce new auto strike locations

 Stellantis layoffs